S0urC10ud/xai-fuzzy-regrules/README.md

 This project is licensed under the GNU GPL v3.

 # Contact
-For any questions or suggestions, please contact Martin Dallinger at [martin.dallinger@outlook.com](martin.dallinger@outlook.com).
+For any questions or suggestions, please contact me at [martin.dallinger@outlook.com](martin.dallinger@outlook.com).